BigPadre/Guitar-Modeling/README.md

       - Use phone app/clip on tuners for a start?
 No idea the freq resolution on those lol
 # TO DO:
 - Create central database for presets
+    - Got some string tension excel from a forum, did some calcs to get a tension range
+    - prev online calc predicted half the tension given the same gague and note, calced fundamentals based on table tensions but they were consistently larger than target notes
+      - Measured mass/lenght of strings, referenced note frequency equivalents
+        - Only could register 6th and 5th mass
+      - Solving for fundamental using lower tension assumption by scaling the original by the sqrt of tension ratio, fundamentals come into far better agreement
 - Figure out how to have app that updates based on high level selections
     - based on classes of objects that hold high level or geometry info for specfic aspects/parts
     - high level info must be selected before geometry info